Photo courses & workshops in Brussels

 I work with Superprof, Wecandoo, Avansa, and Sasasa photo schools to teach photo lessons in French and Dutch.

-I offer private 2-hour sessions, half-day workshops, and longer courses lasting several months.
+I offer both private 2-hour sessions, half-day workshops, and longer courses lasting several months.

 What makes these photo courses truly stand out from the rest?